jcaillon/valet/docs/content/docs/300.libraries/string.md

 ## ⚡ string::expandVariables

 Expand variables in a string.
+The replacement is done in place, for the given variable.

 If a variable is not defined, it will be replaced by an empty string.
+A default value can be specified for non defined variables using the form `${VAR-default}`.
+A default value can be specified for non defined/null/empty variables using the form `${VAR:-default}`.

 Inputs: